biigle/biigle/README.md

 ## Installation

 Perform these steps on the machine that should run BIIGLE.
 Check out the wiki for an [example](https://github.com/biigle/distribution/wiki) of how to prepare a new machine for the installation of BIIGLE.
+You also need to [configure Docker](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-docker-for-use-with-github-packages#authenticating-to-github-packages) to authenticate to the GitHub package registry.

 1. Create a user for BIIGLE and find out the user and group ID:
    ```bash